-Weekdays with flexible scheduling, generous PTO and Healthcare benefits!
+Weekdays with flexible scheduling, and PTO

 The Qualified Professional shall perform the duties of training, supervision, and evaluation of the Personal Care Assistant (PCA) staff and evaluation of the effectiveness of PCA services.
 Positions in this job classification exercise considerable independence and report to and receive direction from the PCA Choice Program Manager.

 Provide direct duties including but not limited to: